 |property (one currently being processed by the Planning Department or the Department of Building Inspections). |

-- Assessor's report, projects, complaints, appeals, preservation, miscellaneous permits, addresses, parcels and City Property data are updated every night.
+- Assessor's report, addresses, parcels, projects, building permits, other permits, complaints, appeals, preservation, miscellaneous permits and City Property data are updated every night.

 - Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and other zoning data are also updated every night.